 - The Incline Bench Press (or Landmine Press): It takes quite a lot of shoulder mobility and stability to overhead press with good technique, let alone to push press with good technique.
 As a beginner, you can bulk up your shoulders with dumbbell incline bench press or landmine presses, which will help to develop the strength and mobility you need to press weights overhead.
 (After that, progress to a one-armed dumbbell press.)

 - Lowered Chin-Ups (or Lat Pulldowns): Most skinny guys can’t do sets of chin-ups with a full range until they’ve built up a significant amount of size and strength in their biceps and upper back.
-A good way to work our way there is with lowered chin-ups or lat pulldowns.
+A good way to work our way there is with lowered chin-ups or lat pulldowns (or at-home alternatives).
 Rows done alongside biceps curls can help, too.

 Because we aren’t locked into the powerlifting lifts, we have the option of starting with lifts that make bulking up much, much easier for beginners.
 In fact, I’d already gained 40 pounds by the time I tested our Bony to Beastly Bulking Program.
 Going back to these beginner variations spurred on a new wave of growth.
 That’s how I wound up gaining 55 pounds overall.